Bonjour and welcome to Tranquility du Jour!

 What is Tranquilologie about?

 Tranquilologie is the study of living tranquility with joie de vivre.
-This formerly released e-course has been enhanced, revised, and turned into a hardcover full-color artsy limited edition book to serve up even more inspiration.
-Only 1000 copies will be printed and each will be signed and numbered with love (and a pink pen).
+This formerly released e-course was enhanced, revised, and turned into a hardcover full-color artsy limited edition book.
+Each signed and numbered with love (and a pink pen).

 This do-it-yourself field guide takes you from January through December with doses of inspiration covering eight topics – mindfulness, self-care, nesting, do-gooding, work, style, creativity, dreams – in a nouveau way each month.
 Learn to create homemade gifts, get grounded in an instant, practice restorative, yin and vinyasa yoga, accessorize, craft your bucket list, start a women’s group, art journal, clear clutter, shop mindfully, and more.
 Tranquilologie involves being mindful in the moment, relishing simple pleasures, exploring minimalism, getting crafty, and creating extraordinary everyday experiences.
 It’s about living with exuberance, passion, and tranquility–every day of the year.